So far we have identified 256 civilians killed during the Civil War.

 On Friday the 23rd of June 1922 James Murray, aged 44, a gas yard worker, was accidently shot dead as he slept in his bed.
 Murray was sleeping at his residence at Satnley’s Walk, Derry City, when a passing patrol of Specials challenged a man, as one of the Specials jumped from a Crossley tender his coat became entangled in the Tender causing him to accidently discharge his weapon, the bullet entered Murray’s bedroom window.

-On the night of Friday June 23rd three men, all Catholics, were shot dead by the “Specials” in Cushendall County Antrim.
-The three men were:
+On the night of Friday June 23rd three men, all Catholics, were shot dead by the “Specials” in Cushendall County Antrim, although it was claimed at the time that none of the three men were members of the IRA two of them were.
+The Civilian killed was:

 At the time of the killings the ‘Ulster Home Office’ issued a statement that the dead men were involved in an I.R.A. ambush on a convoy of “Specials” but this was strongly denied by locals who said the men were shot in cold blood and were not part of the I.R.A. or any political organisation.